hokim72/AVR-Common/README.md

 #### [Hex file for Arduino ](ArduinoISP.hex)
 #### Arduino to ICSP Connection

-Arduino Pin13 to ICSP SCK
+1. Pin12 to ICSP MISO

-Arduino Pin12 to ICSP MISO
+2. Arduino VCC	to ICSP VCC

-Arduino Pin11 to ICSP MOSI
+3. Arduino Pin13 to ICSP SCK

-Arduino Pin10 to ICSP RESET
+4. Arduino Pin11 to ICSP MOSI

-Arduino VCC	to ICSP VCC
+5. Arduino Pin10 to ICSP RESET

-Arduino GND to GND
+6. Arduino GND to GND

 #### Avrdude Usage